tschaffter/docker-dnsmasq/README.md

 ## Features

-This repository:
+This GitHub repository

-- Brings the latest release of Dnsmasq to any host that has Docker installed.
+- Brings the latest release of Dnsmasq to any hosts that have Docker installed.
-- Closely tracks upstream source changes and promptly publishes new versions of this image using an automated system (GitHub workflow).
+- Tracks new release of Dnsmasq and promptly publishes new versions of this Docker image using a GitHub workflow.
-- Enables Dnsmasq to resolve the hostname of an upstream nameserver running in a Docker container (e.g. [tschaffter/getdns-stubby]), which is not (yet?) supported natively by Dnsmasq.
+- Enables Dnsmasq to resolve the hostname of an upstream nameserver running in a Docker container using the option `--server <docker_server>` (e.g.
+  [tschaffter/getdns-stubby]), which is not supported natively by Dnsmasq.

 ## Specification